awslabs/kubeflow-manifests/website/content/en/docs/add-ons/storage/fsx-for-lustre/guide.md

 ```

 ## 4.0 Cleanup
 This section cleans up the resources created in this guide.
+To clean up additional deployment-specific resources, see the uninstall section in the deployment guide for the deployment option of your choice.

 ### 4.1 Clean up the TFJob
 ```bash